Wormwood

 Traditional Usage

-Traditional uses of Wormwood include:
+Traditional uses of wormwood include:

-• Stimulating appetite and promoting bile production for better digestion.
+• Supporting bile production for better digestion

 Historical Usage